15 Ways to Build a Stronger Bond with Your Dog for Life

 8. Let Your Dog Nibble on You

-Have you ever been sitting on the couch watching TV and had your dog start nibbling on you?
+Have you ever been sitting on the couch watching TV when your dog started nibbling on you?
 As strange as it may sound, this is a bonding opportunity!

 This behavior is called “cobbing” because your dog is nibbling gently on you like an ear of corn on the cob.
 If your dog does that, congratulations!
 They're showing you affection by grooming you.